intelagense/100Devs-Discord-Help/README.md

 ## What is the purpose

 Primarily created to collaborate on markdown examples for code snippets in pinned messages.
 This README covers the use of Markdown.
-The channel directories include suggestions for pinned messages for specific Discord channels.
+The channel directories include suggestions for pinned messages for specified Discord channels.

 ## Markdown differences between Pandoc and Discord